 - Is my property located within a flood, fire or tsunami zone?
 (You can call the local council to find out, or the insurer may be able to check for you.
 Either way, make sure you take out a policy that protects you against loss of income and damage caused by such events)

-Getting the best deal for landlord insurance
+Getting a great deal on your landlord insurance

 As with any important purchase, it pays to shop around before you commit.
 Each insurer will ‘package’ the costs and benefits up differently, and the cheapest policy may not necessarily give you the best value for money.